Prospective Nursing Student Resources

 HESI A2

 The nursing program entrance exam, HESI A2, is a four-hour, computerized test covering math, reading comprehension, vocabulary, general knowledge and grammar.
 The HESI A2 test can be taken at Testing Services.
-The cost is $40 and scores are valid for two years.
-For more information see Testing Services/HESI.
-Download or read the HESI A2 Brochure
+The cost is $45 and scores are valid for two years.
+For more information visit HESI Testing.

 HESI PN

 The HESI PN exam is the entrance exam for students applying for Blocks 3 and 4 of the nursing program.
 It is an untimed, computerized test.
 Most people finish in about an hour.
 Any PN-NLCEX review book will help you prepare for the HESI PN Test.
-Download the HESI PN test overview (.pdf)for more information.
+For more information visit HESI Testing.

 Background Check